StuyPulse/StuyLib/src/com/stuypulse/stuylib/util/plot/readme.md

 A simple library for plotting streams and filters.
 Wraps [Knowm's XChart library](https://knowm.org/open-source/xchart/).

+The library is based around a `Plot` that can have various types of `Series`.
+A plot handles displaying data, while a Series handles organizing data.

 ## What is a Series?

 A series represents any kind of function or data to be graphed.
+There are three things that series must say about itself: its "configuration", whether or not it's "polling", and its (x,y) data.
+The main assumption made about a series is that the data should be represented by a line.

+There are actual no methods in a `Series` that the programmer has to call, but the way a `Series` works and the methods that make it work are covered below:

 ### Config

 Series includes a Config class which stores the name and capacity of a series.
 The capacity is the max amount of points that can be plotted at the same time.

-In order to free up space for new points to be added, the `.pop()` method is called to remove a point (usually the oldest) from a series.
+The `.pop()` method is called to remove the oldest point from a series when its reached its capacity.
+If a series is non-changing it can leave this blank.

+The name of the config is what will appear on the legend of the plot.

 ### Polling

 Because many series change with time, like following the user's mouse or adding points from a stream, a series can be is polled to update its data.
-Non-changing series like FuncSeries disable polling by setting `Series.polling` to false through Series' constructor.
+Non-changing series (e.g. all data points can be pre-calculated) disable polling by setting `Series.polling` to false through Series' constructor.

+One method in Series enable polling: `.poll()`.
+Here a series should add a value from wherever its reading data to itself.
+If a series is non-changing it can leave this blank.

 ### Data

 The actual data for a series is accessed through `.getSafeXValues()` and `.getSafeYValues()` in x, y pairs.
-These methods should return a 'safe' (copied) list, as XChart can modify the returned list at the same time as the series which could cause a concurrent modification exception.
-However, some series that don't modify their internal data don't need to return a copied list, like FuncSeries.
+These methods should return a 'safe' (e.g. copied) list.
+XChart can modify the returned list at the same time as the series, which will cause a concurrent modification exception.

+Some series don't modify their internal data, so these series don't need to copy and can simply return a reference to their data.

+## Types of Series

 ### [TimeSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/TimeSeries.java)

+A [TimeSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/TimeSeries.java) is used to plot a stream of values that changes over time.

+A `TimeSeries` uses an [IStream](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/IStream.java) to get new values.
+Note, the `IStream` does not have access to time, it is simply a stream of data.
+If a function of time is needed, see `FuncSeries`.
+A `TimeSeries` can be used to test [IFilters](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/filters/IFilter.java) because an `IStream` can be filtered.

-A [TimeSeries](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/TimeSeries.java) plots the output of an [IStream](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/IStream.java) on the y-axis and time on the x-axis.
-It can be used if you want to test [IFilters](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/streams/filters/IFilter.java) or any data that changes through time.
-A TimeSeries is additionally created with a `TimeSpan`, which determines the time range that the series will be graphed on.
-Using TimeSpan and `Config.capacity`, the x-axis is precomputed to put points evenly through the TimeSpan.
+A `TimeSeries` is created with a `TimeSpan`, which determines the time range that the series will be graphed on.
+Using `TimeSpan` and `Config.capacity`, the x-axis is precomputed to put points evenly through the TimeSpan.

-TimeSeries can be used with [MouseTracker](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/MouseTracker.java), like shown below:
+`TimeSeries` can be used with [MouseTracker](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/util/plot/MouseTracker.java), like shown below:

 ```java
 TimeSeries mouse = new TimeSeries(